ReCodEx/cleaner/README.md

 **Windows:**

-Cronning in Windows is provided by `Task Scheduler`.
-TODO...
+Cronning on Windows is provided by `Task Scheduler`.
+This can be done using GUI interface or with command line, command line description follows:

+- start `cmd` as administrator
+- find your `recodex-cleaner` installation on your filesystem, `C:\Program Files\ReCodEx\cleaner` will be used as demonstrative
+- execute following command `schtasks /create /sc daily /tn "ReCodEx Cleaner" /tr "\"C:\Program Files\ReCodEx\cleaner\recodex-cleaner.exe\" -c \"C:\Program Files\ReCodEx\cleaner\config.yml\""`
+- this will create task named `ReCodEx Cleaner` which will be executed daily on time of creation